developer documentation

 Authorization: Bearer ACCESS_TOKEN

-When the access token expires, use the refresh token to get a new one:
+when the access token expires, exchange the refresh token for a new one:

 POST /oauth/token